LiamStanDev/icpp/README.md

 Ensure the following dependencies are installed:

-- CMake (version 3.25 or higher)
+- CMake (version 3.20 or higher)
-- C++ Compiler with C++17 support or above
+- C++ Compiler supporting C++17 or later
 - `clang-format`
 - `clang-tidy`
 * `cppcheck`
 - Git

-### Create Cpp Project by icpp
+### Create a New C++ Project with icpp

-Simply run this command,
+To initialize a new project using ICPP, execute the following command:

 ```shell
 icpp
 ```

-The project will automatically setup.
+This command will automatically set up the project structure.
 ![](./.assets/Screenshot.png)